andrew/ultimate-awesome/README.md

 - [awesome-on-device-AI](https://github.com/ysyisyourbrother/awesome-on-device-AI) - A curated list of awesome projects and papers for AI on Mobile/IoT/Edge devices.
 Everything is continuously updating.
 Welcome contribution!.
 - [awesome-turkish-nlp](https://github.com/yusufusta/awesome-turkish-nlp) - A curated list of awesome Turkish language processing libraries, models, resources and datasets.
 The main focus is on open source tools, downloadable data and research papers with code.
 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.
+- [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.
 - [Awesome-Face-Restoration](https://github.com/DmitriyVahrushev/Awesome-Face-Restoration) - A curated list of recources (papers, repositories etc.) about blind face restoration / face hallucination methods.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
-- [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-awesomeness-bioinformatics](https://github.com/Juke34/awesome-awesomeness-bioinformatics) - A list of awesome awesomeness related to bioinformatics and associated fields.
 - [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - Free Linux tutorials for beginners with 246 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.